vanshhh18/Conversational-CRUD-Agent/README.md

-# 🤖 HobbyFi Copilot
+# 🤖 Conversational CRUD Agent

-HobbyFi Copilot is an AI-powered chatbot built with **FastAPI** that performs CRUD (Create, Read, Update, Delete) operations on a SQLite database using natural language requests.
+This Copilot is an AI-powered chatbot built with **FastAPI** that performs CRUD (Create, Read, Update, Delete) operations on a SQLite database using natural language requests.
 It leverages function/tool calling to translate user queries into database actions.

 ---